 All surgery leaves scars, some more visible than others.
-Although good wound healing after a surgical procedure is expected, abnormal scars may occur within the skin and deeper tissues.
-Scars may be unattractive and of a different color than the surrounding skin tone.
+Although good wound healing after a surgical procedure is expected, this surgery will result in long, prominent scars that are permanent.
+Abnormal scars may occur within the skin and deeper tissues.
+Scars may be unattractive and of different color than the surrounding skin tone.
 Scar appearance may also vary within the same scar.
 Scars may be asymmetrical (appear different on the right and left side of the body).
 There is the possibility of visible marks in the skin from sutures.
-In some cases, scars may require surgical revision or treatment.
+These scars may become raised, red, or discolored in the first few weeks/months, but usually settle down over time.
+However, some patients are prone to "hypertrophic" or "keloid" scars i.e. prominent, raised, red scars that do not settle.
+Further treatments with medications and/or surgery may be required.